Strategy Guide¶

 - Filled: Order is fully filled.

-- PartiallyFilled: Partially filled (currently unified as Filled status code, check
+- PartiallyFilled: Partially filled (

-- PartiallyFilled: Partially filled (currently unified as Filled status code, check
+- PartiallyFilled: Partially filled (

 - Cancelled: Order has been cancelled.